“Where do you live?” she asked.

 What made this launch unique is that it was happening while I was in Vouliagmeni, Greece, while Gideon was back in Australia.

-Our partnership actually came together twelve months earlier when I hired Gideon to create ten free training videos, to give them away via a domain name I had acquired recently, BecomeABlogger.com.
+Our partnership actually came together twelve months earlier when I hired Gideon to create ten free training videos, to give them away via a domain name I had acquired recently, BecomeABlogger.com (we later handed this domain name and business to one of our students, Leslie Samuel)

 The free videos did great, so Gideon and I decided to expand the brand into a full blown training course.